ivan-a-popov/aiohttp-api/README.md

-a draft for aiohttp API-server
+a draft for aiohttp-based REST API server